grantj-re3/FlindersDSpace-misc/README.md

   * list of epersongroups for which eperson is a member
   * number of collections to which the eperson is subscribed
   * list of collections to which the eperson is subscribed

+- *user_subscription_info.sh* extracts DSpace subscription info including:
+  * email address of eperson
+  * whether the eperson can login
+  * handle of the collection (because collections can have identical names and the eperson subscription list in the GUI does not distinguish between them)
+  * handle of the collection (because the eperson subscription-list in the GUI does not distinguish between collections with identical names)

 Application environment
 -----------------------